 But of course, it is also disrespectful to fall asleep while someone is talking, so let’s wake them up!
 Scream at the top of your lungs without warning!
 End the call and then call them again, and do that many times until they wake up!
 Or cover and uncover your camera to distract them with flickering light (they might notice even when asleep).

-If those methods didn’t work, then you have no choice but to sleep and talk to them tomorrow — perhaps about this night that they slept on you!
+If those methods didn’t work, you have no choice but to sleep and talk to them tomorrow — perhaps about the night they slept on you!
 Let’s dive deep!

 How To Wake Someone Up on FaceTime

 Even though Messenger, WhatsApp, and other communication apps are available today, iPhone users tend to prefer FaceTime when doing video calls (and even audio calls) with friends and family because it is undeniably more convenient for them.

 But if you are talking to someone on FaceTime and they fell asleep in the middle of the conversation, here are ways to wake them up!

 Method #1: Surprise Them With an Unexpected Scream

 You don’t need to make your scream sound like you just saw a ghost because they won’t notice the tone, but it will help.

 But it’s evening, and your roommates and neighbors are probably already sleeping, so if you can scream loudly but not loud enough to wake up those you shouldn’t, do that.

 Try the next method if they still haven’t woken up after doing this.